Who Benefits From Cash Against Documents (CAD) Transactions?

 Simply put, CAD financing is a method in which an importer pays for goods before receiving them.
 To ensure satisfaction of the transaction from both the parties, a third party will accept the shipping and title documents for the exported goods.
 There is no release of the product to the buyer – or importer – until the completion of payment.
 This situation is similar to real estate transactions, where an uninterested party holds money in escrow until the transfer of the home’s title is complete.

 There is a benefit of CAD financing for both sides.
-The exporter is guaranteed the payment for the goods shipped.
+The exporter has a guarantee of the payment for the goods shipped.
 Likewise, the importer can ensure that they receive precisely the goods they paid for.
 This method eliminates the headache of having to try and resolve business transaction issues across borders, once that transaction is complete.

 Comparing Cash Documents vs Letters of Credit